 Our Chetwynd, B.C., Fraser Lake B.C., and Manning, A.B. sawmills operate novel renewable bioenergy projects.
 The mills have biomass power generators using "ORC" technology.
 ORC stands for a process called "Organic Rankine Cycle," a type of energy system that relies on a closed-loop cycle of working liquid to generate electricity.

 The ORCs will replace Chetwynd and Fraser Lake's current sawmill residuals burners at these facilities.
-When they were installed, the ORC energy systems at our Chetwynd and Fraser Lake mills were the largest applications, worldwide, designed specifically for power generation from biomass.
-They are an innovative, energy-efficient choice of technology which offers environmental benefits by reducing particulate matter and emissions.
+When they were installed, the ORC energy systems at our Chetwynd and Fraser Lake mills were the largest applications worldwide, designed specifically for power generation from biomass.
+They're an innovative, energy-efficient choice of technology, which offers environmental benefits by reducing particulate matter and emissions.

 Producing Green Power at Cariboo Pulp & Paper

 Canada's Pulp and Paper Green Transformation Program presented an opportunity for Cariboo Pulp & Paper not only to be more energy-efficient and improve our pulp production processes – but also to transform the operation as a green power producer.

-Funding from the program enabled Cariboo Pulp & Paper to install a 27 megawatt co-generation turbo generator.
-The condensing steam co-generation turbo generator uses wood waste to generate power and steam for the mill’s operation.
-Not only does it produce power for the site, it supplies enough green biomass power to B.C.’s provincial grid to power more than 14,500 homes annually.
+Funding from the program enabled Cariboo Pulp & Paper to install a 27-megawatt co-generation turbo generator.
+The condensing steam co-generation turbo generator uses wood waste to generate power and steam for the mill's operation.
+It produces power for the site, and it also supplies enough green biomass power to B.C.'s provincial grid to power more than 14,500 homes annually.

 Energy Management Innovation at Williams Lake Sawmill